 Myth #4: Tomato leaves aren’t sold commercially and no one has ever cooked with them, so that’s a sign they’re not meant to be eaten.

 True, if you tried to Google recipes for tomato leaves, you aren’t likely to find any.
-Former Chez Panisse chef Paul Bertolli is known to infuse his tomato sauces with tomato leaves, but aside from that, not many people have stepped up and ‘fessed up to their culinary use.
+Former Chez Panisse chef Paul Bertolli was known to infuse his tomato sauces with tomato leaves, but aside from that, not many people have stepped up and ‘fessed up to their culinary use.

 But — and a big but — that does not mean they aren’t edible.
 Until I started cooking from my garden, I never knew all the possibilities of the plants I was growing.
 An adventurous appetite has led me to discover how delicious broccoli greens are (you won’t find many recipes for those either), as well as carrot tops, nasturtium pods, radish pods, radish greens, and pea shoots (which are actually an Asian grocery staple).
 The fact that tomato leaves aren’t part of the mainstream American diet doesn’t make them toxic by any means.
 People just don’t know what to do with them… yet.
 (Hopefully this will change in my generation.)